toa-io/toa/extensions/exposition/documentation/tree.md

-# Resource Tree Definition
+# Resource Tree Declaration

-The foundation of a Resource Tree Definition (RTD) is an RTD node.
+The foundation of a Resource Tree Declaration (RTD) is an RTD node.
 An RTD node is an object that consists of _Routes_, _Methods_ and _Directives_.

 ## Routes